 UK driving test pass rates vary enormously depending on where you take the test.
-The national average sits at about 52%, but individual centres range from 32% at Speke in Liverpool to 76% at Arbroath in Scotland.
-That's a 44-percentage-point gap — your chances of passing can literally double depending on which test centre you choose.
+The national average is 51%, but individual centres range from 33% at Wolverhampton to 79% at Arbroath in Scotland.
+That's a 45-percentage-point gap: your chances of passing can literally double depending on which test centre you choose.

 National Overview